Top tips for cruise planning: cruise do's and don'ts

 Do you book early or late?
 There are great deals when a new season’s ocean cruises go on sale, possibly more than a year earlier.
 Early bookings often combine a good price with perks such as a cabin upgrade (possibly a balcony instead of an interior cabin), onboard spending money or a drinks package.

 Again, this is an essential element of cruise planning.
-The cruise company will tell you what you need, but often short visits to a country bypass the visa system – in Russia, if you’re on an excursion, you don’t need a visa, but if you want to explore on your own, you will need one.
+The cruise company will tell you what you need, but often short visits to a country bypass the visa system – in Russia, for example, if you’re on the cruise line’s excursions, you don’t need a visa, but if you want to explore on your own, you will need one.